 *Note: the standard for renewal of college-funded merit scholarships, Lux Esto, Trustee, Presidential, Founders, J.T.
 Williamson, and Enlightened Leadership/Social Justice scholarships has been established as a cumulative 2.5 GPA at the end of the sophomore and junior years.

-Quantitative measure: Students are considered eligible for financial aid only for those terms which constitute a part of his/her program leading to graduation.
+Pace: Students are considered eligible for financial aid only for those terms which constitute a part of their program leading to graduation.
 A “term” at Kalamazoo is also referred to as a “quarter”.
 The expected duration (number of terms/quarters) for which a student may enroll to achieve a first bachelor’s degree is 12.
 These 12 terms may include a maximum of three terms of study abroad/study away.
 Understandably, there are reasons that may require a student to need to enroll beyond this standard.
 Therefore, the College extends eligibility for some types of financial aid to allow a maximum of 18 terms to achieve graduation requirements.
 Not all forms of financial aid will be available for this extended length of time.
 Financial aid awards from the College (both merit scholarships and need-based grants) will not normally extend beyond 13 terms.
 The chart below explains the funding options available based on the length of time.

 |Number of Enrolled Terms:||Eligible for Federal/State Aid||Eligible for College Funded Aid|